WWE Friday Night Smackdown preview: The WWE Draft begins - Pro Wrestling Dot Net

 -WWE Extreme Rules fallout.

-Powell’s POV: The Draft will start on this episode and conclude on the October 4 edition of Raw.
-Smackdown will be held in Baltimore, Maryland at Royal Farms Arena.
+Powell’s POV: The Draft will start on this episode and conclude on Monday’s Raw.
+Smackdown will be held tonight in Baltimore, Maryland at Royal Farms Arena.
 Join me for my weekly live review of Smackdown as the show airs on Fox at 7CT/8ET.
 Dot Net Members hear my weekly same night audio reviews.